-At their first Thanksgiving, the Pilgrims dressed in black and white and hats with big buckles, and the Indians wore feather headdresses.
+Myth: At their first Thanksgiving, the Pilgrims dressed in black and white and hats with big buckles, and the Indians wore feather headdresses.

+The photo above shows the Force School celebrating Pilgrim Day in 1920.
+However, the costumes are not accurate.
 The Pilgrims wore white, beige, black, green and brown.
 It was difficult to dye clothes black, and people didn’t wear buckles until later in the 17th century.
 The Wampanoag Indians wore deerskin garments, but not feather headdresses.

-The Pilgrims and Indians ate turkey, cranberry sauce and sweet potatoes at their Thanksgiving feast.
+Myth: The Pilgrims and Indians ate turkey, cranberry sauce and sweet potatoes at their Thanksgiving feast.